 We enjoy working with, rather than in spite of, the resident wildlife.
 Deer graze the vineyard and rabbits live in the barn; badgers roam freely and even help to excavate Roman archaeology – we have some shards of pottery available for viewing.
 Some areas of the vineyard are left alone for the wildlife to enjoy.

 We have been growing 3 varieties of grape on 3 acres since 1993 and have won awards along the way.
-Currently we are selling a dry white blend that has won recognition in German competition for the last 2 years, and our first Rosé wine that has just been released and proved very popular at Stroud Farmers Market when introduced there.
-We are particularly known for our bubbly, which was used during the millennial visit of HM The Queen, but this is out of stock until the 2014 vintage is released in July.
-Stockists of our wines locally are Michael Thomas the Butcher in Malmesbury as well as The Priory in Tetbury – a strong supporter of local food producers – and The Whole Hog.
+Currently we are selling a dry white blend that has won recognition in German competition for the last 3 years, and our first Rosé wine that has proved very popular at Stroud Farmers Market.
+We are particularly known for our bubbly, both traditional and pink, which was used during the millennial visit of HM The Queen.
+Stockists of our wines locally are Michael Thomas the Butcher in Malmesbury and Jesse Smith in Cirencester as well as Whatley Manor at Easton Grey, The Priory in Tetbury and The Whole Hog in Malmesbury.

 Esther Willingale enjoys her garden, which is also adapted to rabbits, hares and deer and is looking forward to discussing issues with fellow gardeners on the day.”